snej/tails/README.md

 **The simple Value** is just a trivial wrapper around a `double`, so all it supports are numbers.

 **The fancy Value** uses the so-called "[NaN tagging][NAN]" or "Nan boxing" trick that's used by several dynamic language runtimes, such as LuaJIT and the WebKit and Mozilla JavaScript VMs.
 It currently supports `double`s, strings, arrays and Words (quotations), and is extensible.

-There is unfortunately no garbage collector or ref-counting yet, so heap-allocated data is simply leaked.
-Fortunately the fancy Value can store strings up to six bytes long inline, which reduces waste.
+It has a very simple garbage collector.

 ### Performance